ACNE SCAR TREATMENT SINGAPORE

 Each scar type has a primary modality + secondary supports.
 The classification at consultation determines the combination.

 • Ice pick → Primary: Pico fractional.
 Secondary: microneedling RF, PN Healer.
-Need depth to reach the V-shape.
+A depth-focused plan may be needed for the V-shape.

 • Rolling → Primary: subcision.
 Secondary: bioremodeller (fill released space), microneedling RF.
-Bands have to be released first.
+Tethered bands may need to be released before resurfacing is planned.

 • Boxcar → Primary: Pico fractional + microneedling RF together.
-Resurface the sharp edges + stimulate dermal fill.
+Discuss resurfacing of sharper edges and dermal stimulation where appropriate.

 • Hypertrophic → Primary: steroid + 5-FU injection.
 Secondary: laser flattening.
 Different problem (too much scar tissue), different protocol.